ZenXChaos/MapleStorySDLCPP/Tutorials/Tutorial03/README.md

 ### Animating a sprite

-In this tutorial, we will learn how to '''animate''' the sprite we displayed in the tutorial: [Displaying a sprite](http://gamedev.ubersnip.com/index.php?title=Displaying_a_sprite ).
+In this tutorial, we will learn how to *animate* the sprite we displayed in the tutorial: [Displaying a sprite](http://gamedev.ubersnip.com/index.php?title=Displaying_a_sprite ).

-Let's first create our source and header files. '''AnimatedSprite.cpp''' and '''AnimatedSprite.h'''.
-This is what our initial '''AnimatedSprite.cpp''' should look like.
+Let's first create our source and header files. *AnimatedSprite.cpp* and *AnimatedSprite.h*.
+This is what our initial *AnimatedSprite.cpp* should look like.

 <pre>
 <nowiki>